-This month, Planned Parenthood of Southwest and Central Florida will welcome journalist Irin Carmon to its gala dinner and silent auction.
+This month, Planned Parenthood of Southwest and Central Florida welcomed journalist Irin Carmon to its gala dinner and silent auction.
 Carmon, 35, is a Harvard grad and senior correspondent for New York magazine who covers gender, social justice, politics and the law.
 She co-authored the book The Notorious RBG: The Life and Times of Ruth Bader Ginsburg with Shana Knizhnik, broke the story on Charlie Rose’s sexual harassment for the Washington Post, and recently inked a deal to become a contributor with CNN.
 And fun fact: Justice Ginsburg married Carmon and her husband in 2017.

 We caught up with Carmon and to talk about why Ginsburg’s appeal is more powerful than ever, the challenges facing women today and whether she’s hopeful about the future.

 What was the process of writing Notorious RBG like?

 My co-author Shana launched the Notorious RBG phenomenon without really intending to—she was furious at the Supreme Court for undermining the voting rights act in the Shelby County [Alabama] v.
 Holder decision and inspired by Justice Ginsburg’s dissent.
 So she started a “Notorious RBG” Tumblr to celebrate Justice Ginsburg using her voice in a constructive way.